alurubalakarthikeya/Cars.IO/README.md

  🎨 **Profile Management** – Includes login history, recent actions, and more
  🌐 **Responsive Design** – Works across all devices
  🍄 **Access Control** – Routes like `/home` protected by login session

-## Test Credentials:

-You can use these credentials to log in and explore:

-Username: admin
-Password: admin123